 And, we don’t just have to rely on EMS/DXP to serve up our websites.
 There are always use cases where you have smaller marketing sites or microsites that are stuffed full of content but require little in the way of features.
 Why use an enterprise Web Content Management System when you can leverage the awesome GatsbyJS, a little framework you know I have a soft spot for, to deliver blazing fast websites, consuming the content that’s needed from your trusty content hub.

-(On a side note, if you're looking to get started with Gatsby and Kentico Kontent, you can check out some of the blog posts I've written from the MMT Tech Meet-ups.)
+(On a side note, if you're looking to get started with Gatsby and Kentico Kontent, you can check out some of the blog posts I've written from the MMT Tech Meet-ups in London.)

 As you can see following a pricing model change from Kentico, we can see some of the benefits of their dual rail strategy and how Kontent and EMS/DXP benefit each other.
 I've provided a potential scenario of how Kentico Kontent and Kentico EMS could work together, making sure that the one true source of content is Kentico Kontent.